JackOfDawn/Graphics2/Assignment44/README.txt

 Normal Mapping
 To get the TBN vectors we make use of the directX function D3DXComputedTangentFrameEX which creates them based off of the mesh.
+The TBN vectors are then multiplied by the view matrix in the vertex shader to produce vectors in tangent space.
+The pixel shader than scales the tangent, normal, and binormal by the color read from the bump map to produce a new normal that is different from the mesh's usual normal.
+Blending between the normal generated from the bump map and the normal from the mesh allows us to adjust the bumpiness of the object.